- Medicines to Reduce Breast Cancer Risk

 Based largely on the results of the Study of Tamoxifen and Raloxifene (STAR), the FDA approved raloxifene to reduce the risk of breast cancer in post-menopausal women whose risk of developing the disease was at least 1.7% within the next 5 years based on the Gail score (calculated using the Gail Model risk tool).
 This drug is also approved to lower breast cancer risk in post-menopausal women with osteoporosis who have an average risk of breast cancer.

 Still, having a 1.7% risk of developing breast cancer over 5 years is the same as having a 98.3% chance of NOT getting breast cancer in the next 5 years.
 This means that most of the women who take a drug to lower breast cancer risk would never have developed cancer in the first place.
-Also, because these drugs can have some serious side effects, not everyone who meets the FDA requirements for taking tamoxifen or raloxifene would necessarily have an overall benefit from it.
+Also, because these drugs can have some serious side effects, not everyone who meets the FDA requirements for taking tamoxifen or raloxifene for breast cancer risk reduction would necessarily have an overall benefit from it.

 Since these studies came out, researchers have tried to look at more than just a woman’s risk of developing breast cancer when trying to decide whether she might benefit.
-For example, older women are at higher risk of breast cancer than are younger women, which could mean one of these drugs might be more likely to reduce this particular risk.
+For example, older women are at higher risk of breast cancer than younger women are, which could mean one of these drugs might be more likely to reduce this particular risk.
 But older women are also more likely to have a stroke or blood clot, which could make the drugs riskier for them.

 A final word on taking tamoxifen or raloxifene to reduce breast cancer risk

 Scientists are working very hard to develop information about competing risks, such as how a woman’s risk of heart disease or uterus cancer should affect her decisions about breast cancer risk reduction.
 As new information comes in, recommendations about who should and who should not take these drugs may change.